Dr Greg Kerr

 Carnegie Trust for the Universities of Scotland publication grant for Dream Cities: Utopia and Prose by Poets in Nineteenth-Century France (March 2013), £1000.

-Greg is happy to consider proposals from prospective research students in interdisciplinary approaches to nineteenth- and twentieth-century French literature (especially poetry) and/or the history of ideas in the same period.
+Greg is happy to consider proposals from prospective research students in interdisciplinary approaches to nineteenth- and twentieth-century French literature and/or the history of ideas in the same period.
+Proposals in the following areas are especially welcome:

-- Subject editor (French) for Forum for Modern Language Studies.
+- General Editor (Special Issues), Forum for Modern Language Studies.

-- Editorial board, Irish Journal of French Studies.
+- Editorial board and Book Reviews Editor, Irish Journal of French Studies.

 - Greg has contributed reviews to the following journals: French Studies, The Irish Journal of French Studies, The Journal of European Studies, Modern Language Review and Nineteenth-Century French Studies and previously authored the 'Post-Romantic Era' section of the French section of the Year's Work in Modern Language Studies.